 - Leafy greens

 One of the best things about nutrition and the interconnectedness of the body is that when we focus on using food and nutrition to support one aspect of health, we inevitably support other systems.
 Whole, delicious, nutrient-rich foods that support healthy skin and a healthy body.

 Here are some recipes you can try at breakfast, lunch, and dinner to incorporate some skin-supportive foods:

 Dressed up toast with egg 2 ways: Avocado OR Kale Pesto

-For the toast, try a gluten free variety or if you have access to sourdough or heirloom wheat breads, those may contain less gluten than many of your regular bread options.
+For the toast, try a gluten-free variety or if you have access to sourdough or heirloom wheat bread, those may contain less gluten than many of your regular bread options.

 To make the avocado toast topping:

 - Mash half a small avocado with a squeeze of lime juice, a dash of salt, pepper, and red pepper flakes